LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 ### In-use Analysis

 In the previous section, we provided an informed estimate as to _how much_ Components.js is being used.
-In this section, we provide an analysis of _in what way_ Components.js is being used in three real-world projects: Solid Community Server, Semantic Components, and Comunica.
+In this section, we provide an analysis of _in what way_ Components.js is being used in four real-world projects:
+Solid Community Server, Handlers.js, Digita Identity Proxy, and Comunica.

 #### Solid Community Server